dokku/dokku/docs/development/plugin-creation.md

 - You should always support `DOKKU_TRACE` as specified on the 2nd line of the plugin.
 - If your command requires that an application exists, ensure you check for it's existence in the manner prescribed above.
 - A `help` command is required, though it is allowed to be empty.
+Also, the command syntax will need to separated by `, ` in order to maintain columnar output alignment.
 - Commands *should* be namespaced.
 - As of 0.3.3, a catch-all should be implemented which exits with a `DOKKU_NOT_IMPLEMENTED_EXIT` code.
 This allows dokku to output a `command not found` message.
 - Be sure you want the "set -eo pipefail" option.
 Look at the following example :